-You may obtain a birth certificate by mail request or by using VitalChek, INC.
+You may obtain a birth certificate in three ways:

 Requests for pre-1966 Birth Records require a 24-hour notice to retrieve from our off-site facility.
 Persons wanting to order copies of these records are requested to fill out an Application for Certified Copy of Birth.
 Copies of these forms are available online or in our office.
 Records will be available the following business day upon receipt of the application.

 Recent Birth Records: Recent birth records are available approximately 2-3 weeks after the birth date from the San Mateo County Vital Statistics/Health Department Office in San Mateo at 650.573.2395.
 Otherwise, the record will be available from our office usually 4 weeks after the birth date.